Envoke-org/envoke-api/README.md

 ## envoke-cli

-A demo client-side application for persisting music metadata and rights to BigchainDB/IPDB.
+A demo client-side application for persisting, querying, and validating music metadata in BigchainDB/IPDB.

 ### Install